R16 (New York City Subway car): Description

 The R16s were numbered 6300–6499.
 When delivered, the R16s quickly became the new standard in car design for the New York City Transit Authority.
 Structurally and mechanically, they were the larger versions of the R15s and the R17s, and basically an improved version of the R10s, sharing the same exact dimensions.
 The only exception was that the R16s had electrically operated door motors while the R10s had air-powered door motors.
 When they were new, the R16s could give the R10 some competition when it came to speed – both cars were mechanically similar with four 100 hp motors and a balancing speed of 55 mph.

-The R16s, like the older Arnines, R10s, and R11s, featured three sets of mid-car body passenger windows on each side.
+The R16s, like the older R1–9 fleet, R10s, and R11s, featured three sets of mid-car body passenger windows on each side.
 One set contained an illuminated rollsign box in lieu of a second window.
 This sign box had three readings arranged vertically – the top two being the train's terminals, and the bottom being the route.
 This window and signbox pattern became standard for later cars until the R40s in 1967.
 The R16 would also be the last car class delivered with crosswise seating until the R44 order in 1971.

 There were two versions of the R16: Westinghouse (WH)-powered cars (6300–6399) and General Electric (GE)-powered cars (6400–6499), the latter of which were delivered earlier.
 The GE-powered cars used forced air to cool the rheostatic resistors used for acceleration and dynamic braking.
 However, the low voltage rotary converter (motor-generator) used to provide the air proved to be problematic as the enclosure tended to trap dirt and rainwater within.
 In addition, the master controllers also had a tendency to short out more frequently relative to other classes, leading to high failure rates.
 Meanwhile, the Westinghouse-powered cars had resistors mounted in the open for slipstream cooling as had been the traditional means; this setup was found to be more reliable and was reused in newer cars up to the R22 order.
 In theory, both types of R16s could be run together, but in practice, this was found to be less than desirable, so cars would be segregated by electrical running gear to provide better fleet reliability.
 The R16s were also the heaviest 60 ft subway car built at the time, weighing in at some 85000 lb per car, until the 75 ft cars, which weighed around 89000 lb per car, eclipsed them.